New dashboard migration guide for Automate & App Automate

 The new Test Reporting & Analytics (TRA) dashboard offers a faster, more flexible workflow than the old Automate or App Automate dashboards while preserving familiar patterns.
 The improvements include fewer clicks, better discoverability, and access to improved features of the new dashboard over the old dashboard experience.

 The new dashboard is more informative and useful for analyzing and debugging your test suites.
-While transitioning from the old dashboard to the new one, you can adopt a three-step process.
+While transitioning from the old dashboard to the new one, you can adopt the following three-step process:

 - First, simulate the old dashboard experience in a few steps.